Skip to main content

 Invalidation Strategy

-Size changeSame as geometry: full cascade from workpiece-step pairs upward
+Size changeSame as geometry: tokens cascade from workpiece-step pairs upward

 Detailed Breakdown